eeronomicon/jsgithubbub/README.md

 ## Technologies Used

-This app uses the following bits of Human ingenuity: HTML5, JavaScript, PHP, mySQL, jQuery, and Bootstrap.
+This app uses the following bits of Human ingenuity: HTML5, JavaScript, Node, jQuery, and Bootstrap.

 ### License